congagen/aulae/README.md

 # AULAE

-AULAE name is a iOS app that enables browserlike consumption of positional AR content.
+AULAE name is an iOS app that enables browserlike consumption of positional AR content.

 Website: https://abstraqata.com/aulae